TKomericki/Rhetos-wiki/Database-objects.md

 **SqlDefault** -
   Creates a default constraint on the specified column in the table.
 This concepts intended for internal system use.
-  It cannot be used for setting the default value when saving an entity through the Rhetos server, because the server always sends the NULL value for property without set values.
+  It cannot be used for setting the default value when saving an entity through the Rhetos application, because the application always sends the NULL value for a property without set value.

 ```C
 Entity Log